editor-js/image/README.md

 Also, can contain any additional fields you want to store.
 For example, width, height, id etc.
 All additional fields will be saved at the `file` object of output data.

+### Uploading by pasted URL

+Scenario:

+1. User pastes and URL for image file to the Editor
+2. Editor pass pasted string to the Image Tool
+3. Tool sends it to **your** backend (on `config.endpoint.byUrl` route) via 'url' POST-parameter
+3. Your backend should accept URL, **download and save the original file by passed URL** and return file data with JSON at specified format.
+4. Image tool shows saved image and stores server answer

+Response of your uploader should be at the same format as described at «[Uploading files from device](#from-device)» section